JorgeSantos84/koerberProject/README.md

 ## Description

 This is a simple Spring Boot application for Koerber using JAVA17, JPA, HIBERNATE, PostgreSQL, Lombok, Flyway for database migration, JUnit and mockito for testing, and Swagger for API documentation.
+This project includes centralized logging using Grafana Loki and Promtail.
+Logs can be visualized in Grafana.
 The project is containerized with Docker to ensure easy setup and deployment.

 ## Prerequisites